shichongrui/saws/README.md

 SAWS aims to make it as easy as possible and as cheap as possible to develop and deploy applications to AWS.
 As such all infrastructure primitives attempt to rely on services that are part of the AWS free tier.
 As such some of the choices made may not be the "best practice" for larger or enterprise applications, but are perfectly fine for smaller apps and experiments.

 If an app using SAWS ever requires a change to this philosphy because of scaling or security concerns, I'll try to accomodate a path to using AWS infrastructure differently.

-Each infrastructure primitive has both a `ServiceDefinition` as well as a library for easy use inside of an application.
-Each service definition has configuration options you can pass to it when you create it.